-Apart from preventing safety hazards, being aware of relevant laws is essential to avoid legal trouble for rental providers and residents alike.
+Apart from preventing safety hazards, being aware of relevant laws is essential to avoid legal trouble for rental providers and residents.
 After all, considering how many lives are lost to house fires every year, policymakers have now set up stringent rules and guidelines about fire safety.

-So, whether you are a landlord, a tenant, or a responsible citizen, here’s what you need to know about installing smoke alarms in Victoria.
+So, whether you are a landlord, a tenant, or a responsible citizen, you need to know about installing smoke alarms in Victoria.

-As any Victorian is aware, the region is susceptible to bushfires and other fire hazards from natural causes or human interference.
+As any Victorian knows, the region is susceptible to bushfires and other fire hazards from natural causes or human interference.
 And so, in 1997, the governing bodies tightened the rules regarding smoke detectors, making it compulsory for homeowners to install at least one in their flats, townhouses, and homes.

-On that note, any residential unit constructed or renovated after August 1997 should have a hard-wired smoke alarm connected to a 240-volt mains supply.
-Residents and owners should check that each smoke alarm is working at all times.
-You must ensure that the smoke alarms have a backup battery to keep them functional during power cuts.
+Any residential unit constructed or renovated after August 1997 should have a hard-wired smoke alarm connected to a 240-volt mains supply.
+Residents and owners should check that each smoke alarm is working.
+You must ensure that the hard-wired smoke alarms have a backup battery to keep them functional during power cuts.

 Nevertheless, fire services recommend that homeowners install or replace existing devices with photoelectric smoke alarms that meet the AS3786 Australian Standard for smoke alarms and detectors.
 That said, photoelectric smoke detectors minimise the chances of false alarms.

 All Victorians are legally required to have a minimum of one smoke alarm per home.
-However, it is highly recommended that you opt for an interconnected alarm system with multiple detectors in separate rooms.
+However, opting for an interconnected alarm system with multiple detectors in separate rooms is highly recommended.

-For instance, you can install smoke alarms in every sleeping area, the kitchen, and the living room.
-Here, interconnected smoke alarms will be activated if a single device detects smoke or fire.
+For instance, you can install working smoke alarms in every sleeping area, kitchen, and living room.
+Interconnected smoke alarms will be activated if a single device detects smoke or fire.

 Once you have installed smoke alarms around the house, it is crucial to ensure they are working.
 That said, you must routinely test and replace the batteries.

-To test the batteries, you have to press and hold the test button until you hear three beeps — this test should be performed every month.
+To test the batteries, you must press and hold the test button until you hear three beeps — this test should be performed every month.
 At the same time, experts recommend replacing 9-volt batteries every year.
-However, smoke alarms powered by lithium batteries last longer and need to be replaced every ten years.
+However, hard-wired smoke alarms powered by lithium batteries last longer and must be replaced every ten years.

-Proper maintenance also includes cleaning the smoke alarm and replacing the units every ten years.
-As for cleaning, you can vacuum the unit or gently wipe the exterior to prevent dust and other barriers that may block sound.
+Proper maintenance includes cleaning the smoke alarm and replacing the units every ten years.
+As for cleaning, you can vacuum the team or gently wipe the exterior to prevent dust and other barriers that may block sound.

-Broken smoke alarms are urgent repairs that need to be immediately taken care of by a licensed professional.
+Broken smoke alarms are urgent repairs that a licensed professional must immediately take care of.
 Generally, rental providers and homeowners hire a qualified electrician for repairs and installations.

-So, if you are a renter or resident, be sure to notify your rental provider if a smoke alarm needs to be repaired or replaced.
-And if you are unable to contact the landlord or they do not fix the issue, you can authorise any repair work of up to $2,500.
+So, if you are a renter or resident, notify your rental provider if a smoke alarm needs to be repaired or replaced.
+And if you cannot contact the landlord or they do not fix the issue, you can authorise repair work for up to $2,500.
 The rental provider is then required to reimburse the amount within seven days.

-First off, all rental providers must ensure that their property is fitted with working smoke alarms and a battery backup.
-Apart from checking that each device is correctly installed and working, they are responsible for routine maintenance checks.
+First, all rental providers must ensure that their property is fitted with working smoke alarms and a battery backup.
+Besides checking that each device is correctly installed and working, they are responsible for routine maintenance checks.

 And before a rental agreement is signed, rental providers should give potential residents adequate information about the working and maintenance of smoke alarms.
 The responsibilities of the rental provider also include urgent repairs, which must be arranged and paid for immediately.

 While the homeowners are responsible for regular maintenance checks, residents must also watch for faulty smoke alarms.
-If a unit needs repairs or replacement, the renter must notify the rental provider in writing.
+In writing, the renter must notify the rental provider if a unit needs repairs or replacement.